 Resolving Cash Flow Reporting Challenges

 Financial digital transformation has made tools that were once only available to enterprise-level organizations accessible to small business owners.
-Automated cash management systems can assist small business owners with data collection as well as cash reporting.
+Automated cash management systems can assist small business owners with data collection and cash reporting.
 These tools save businesses time and money by streamlining the data collection process across multiple accounts and utilizing automation to normalize data.

 Automating data collection and aggregation across multiple accounts eliminates the possibility of errors when manually collating data.
 Cash management platforms also leverage machine learning to assist with data aggregation, making it easier to discover patterns for developing cash forecasts for future uses.